-- 23. In recognition of the difference financial counsellors make for households trying to overcome the economic downturn associated with COVID-19, the Victorian Government has recently announced funding for recruiting and training more financial counsellors.18 Many people, like Helen, will be able to work with financial counsellors to get better outcomes when energy debt issues arise following COVID-19 and other issues. - 24.
-It is therefore important to see if the energy reforms are better enabling financial counsellors to help someone overcome energy debt.
-Insights from Consumer Action's interviews with financial counsellors Michael (who has opted not to use his real name) and Dianne about their experience assisting people with energy debt provide valuable insight into the effectiveness of recent reforms.
+In recognition of the difference financial counsellors make for households trying to overcome the economic downturn associated with COVID-19, the Victorian Government has recently announced funding for recruiting and training more financial counsellors.
+Many people, like Helen, will be able to work with financial counsellors to get better outcomes when energy debt issues arise due to the impacts of COVID-19 and other issues.

+It is therefore important to see if recent energy reforms are better enabling financial counsellors to help people in the community overcome energy debt.
+Insights from Consumer Action's interviews with financial counsellors Michael and Dianne about their experience assisting people with energy debt provide valuable insight into the effectiveness of recent reforms.

-FC profile: Dianne
+FC PROFILE: DIANNE

-- 25. Dianne is a Senior Financial Counsellor at the National Debt Helpline in Victoria and has worked answering calls from Victorians since our initial Moneyhelp service started in 2008.
+Dianne is a Senior Financial Counsellor at National Debt Helpline - Consumer Action in Victoria and has worked answering calls from Victorians since the initial Moneyhelp service started in 2008.
 Everyone who knows Dianne knows she is a woman focused on community and is determined that people are not mistreated.
-She has been a carer for most of her life and has her ear to the ground. - 26.
-The National Debt Helpline is a telephone-based service that provides advice on people's rights and options in dealing with debt issues.
+She has been a carer for most of her life and has her ear to the ground.

+The National Debt Helpline is a telephonebased service that provides advice on people's rights and options in dealing with debt issues.
 Our financial counsellors will help a caller to understand what the service can do, make a record of the assistance, understand the debt and other social issues a person is looking to overcome and offer referrals and advice to assist someone to get back on track.
-Often when energy issues arise, people are given information about their rights and referred to the Energy and Water Ombudsman Victoria (EWOV), their retailer or to a face to face financial counsellor in their local community for ongoing advocacy.
+Often when energy issues arise, people are given information about their rights and referred to the Energy and Water Ombudsman Victoria (EWOV), their retailer or to a face-to-face financial counsellor in their local community for ongoing advocacy.

-FC profile: Michael
+FC PROFILE: MICHAEL

-27. Michael splits his work as a face to face financial counsellor between roles at two different agencies.
-He brings experience from working within government into these roles and believes financial counsellors should be pointing out where things are not working so that reform can prevent issues arising repeatedly.
-Face to face financial counselling offers more intensive support to clients and often will work with a person to overcome their debt issues, often engaging in advocacy on their behalf.
+Michael splits his work as a face-to-face financial counsellor between roles at two different agencies.
+He brings experience within from working government into these roles and believes financial counsellors should be pointing out where things are not working so that reform can prevent such issues arising repeatedly.
+Face-to-face financial counselling offers more intensive support to clients and will work with a person to overcome their debt issues, often engaging in advocacy on their behalf.
 Such support can be ongoing for months or years if necessary.
-Where people have debts and little prospect of overcoming debt spirals, face to face financial counsellors play a huge role in finding a sustainable way forward.
+Where people have debts and little prospect of overcoming debt spirals, face-to-face financial counsellors play a huge role in finding a sustainable way forward.